 Sometimes puddles of water or oil slicks on the road can cause bicycles to skid and cause the rider to suffer severe injuries.

 Drivers who speed and drive carelessly with scant regard for others on the road are another major cause of bicycle accidents.
 The damage is even more pronounced for cyclists due to the lack of any significant physical protection on cycles, apart from any safety gear they might be wearing.

 Cycling accidents can cause various types of injuries ranging from mild and uncomfortable to those that are unfortunately fatal.
 Among the most common injuries to cyclists are:

 Minor falls or skids can cause surface injuries to the skin commonly referred to as road rash.
 While painful for a few days or even a few weeks, they heal quite quickly and can be managed with antiseptic and some cream in many cases.

 More serious falls from a bicycle can cause soft tissue damage which can take a few weeks to a few months to heal, depending on the severity.
 The most commonly injured areas are the back and shoulders.

 Sometimes bicycle accidents may be severe enough to cause fractures.
-Collarbones, wrists, ankles, legs, pelvis, ribs and skull fractures have been observed in victims of cycling accidents.
+Broken collarbones, broken wrists, broken ankles, broken legs, pelvis fractures, rib fractures and skull fractures have been observed in victims of cycling accidents.

 It is important to note, that if you are injured in a no-fault cycling accident in the UK, you may have a right to make a cycle accident claim.
 An experienced personal injury solicitor is the right person to get advice from in this regard.